Logotipo

 With physical cards, your spending limit applies to everything.
 One compromised transaction could max out your entire credit line.
 Virtual cards let you compartmentalize risk by creating cards with specific dollar limits for specific purposes.

-The psychology of spending limits is fascinating too.
-When I have a virtual card with a $300 limit for online shopping, I naturally become more thoughtful about purchases.
-It’s like having a built-in budget that I can’t accidentally exceed.
+The psychology of spending limits is useful too.
+A virtual card with a $300 limit for online shopping creates a built-in budget that can’t accidentally be exceeded.

 The granular control extends to time limits too.
 I can create a card that expires in 24 hours, perfect for one-time purchases.
 Or I can make one that lasts six months for a specific subscription.
 This level of customization is impossible with physical cards.